Overview of data protection for VMware virtual machines

 - Direct backup to the cloud.

-- To back up and restore virtual machines, you have to deploy the Druva Phoenix backup proxy.
-The Druva Phoenix backup proxy is the client-side component that detects the virtual machines running on your setup and executes the backup and restore requests from the Druva Cloud.
+- To back up and restore virtual machines, you have to deploy the Druva backup proxy.
+The Druva backup proxy is the client-side component that detects the virtual machines running on your setup and executes the backup and restore requests from the Druva Cloud.

 - Data is processed at the backup proxy end for deduplication and the deduplicated data is then sent over to the Druva Cloud.

 Note: VMC does not support the NBD mode of transport for data transfer (backup over production LAN) and instead uses the hot-add transport mode for backups.

 - By default, data flows over the public network (restricted to the AWS environment) to the Druva Cloud.

-- Once that data is backup up to the Druva Cloud, it is typically stored in warm storage.
-But, if you need to hold data for longer periods of time, Druva offers the ability to automatically tier that data to cold storage.
+- Once that data is backed up to the Druva Cloud, it is typically stored in the warm storage.
+But, if you need to hold data for longer periods, Druva offers the ability to automatically tier that data to cold storage.
 For more information, see About Long Term Retention.

 - Disaster recovery in your AWS VPC.
 It is automated and secure and helps you meet RTOs in minutes.
-For more information, see Introduction to Phoenix DraaS.
+For more information, see Introduction to Druva DraaS.

 - An optional on-premises CloudCache feature is available as a software appliance.
 This offering helps you to meet demanding RPOs, say in a remote office with limited WAN.
 Or demanding RTOs in either remote offices or the data center.
 This feature helps with those corner cases where direct backup to the cloud cannot meet your RPO/RTOs.
-For more information, see Phoenix CloudCache.
+For more information, see CloudCache.

 - (Not in the diagram) Druva also supports AWS Outposts for those customers with low latency workloads or compliance restrictions that require data to be kept on site.